 How to notate an En Passant capture

 In a formal tournament or competition, each player has the chance to record the moves they make in chess notation.
 Captures made by en passant rules are notated algebraically by specifying the pawn structure file with X and then the destination square.
-The destination square isn’t the one of the captured pawns.
-After the capture you can add a suffix e.p which represents the en passant.
+The destination square isn’t one of the captured pawns.
+After the capture, you can add a suffix e.p which represents the en passant.
 In our previous example, the en passant is notated as cxd6e.p

 Don’t forget that although you will not capture en passant very often, it is still an important move to master.

 Related Post: How to write chess moves in algebraic notations